amitsahu3/Machine-Learning/Regression/Multiple Linear Regression/README.md

-# Predicting the potato yield based in the amount of fertilisers used in the field
+# Predicting the profit of a business based on multiple factors such as R&D spend, advertising etc
-* Simple linear regression is used as only ne factor is used to model the data
+* Multiple linear regression is used as there are multiple factors are involved